code-distortion/adapt/README.md

 <details><summary>(Click here for Laravel 5.0 - 5.4)</summary>
 <p>

+The service provider is only used to enable the [artisan commands](#artisan-commands) so you can safely skip this step if you like.

-For Laravel 5.0 - 5.4, add the following to `app/Providers/AppServiceProvider.php` to enable it only in your local / testing environment:
+For Laravel 5.0 - 5.4, add the following to `app/Providers/AppServiceProvider.php` to enable it (only in your local / testing environment):

 ``` php
 <?php